 4) Engage in regular exercise

-Physical activity can revive the kidneys by simultaneously tackling several causes of kidney disease.
-It helps you improve your blood sugar levels, improves blood pressure, and prevents kidney damage.
+Physical activity helps improve blood sugar levels and blood pressure, and prevents kidney damage.

 5) Maintain a healthy weight